any-docs/css/content/reference/properties/mask/index.md

 If there are two `<geometry-box>` values present, the first is the `mask-origin` value, while the second is the `mask-clip` value.
 If one `<geometry-box>` value and the `no-clip` keyword are present, the `<geometry-box>` is the value of the `mask-origin` property, as the `no-clip` is only valid for the `mask-clip` property.
 In this case, the order of the two values doesn't matter.
 If only one `<geometry-box>` value is present (with no `no-clip` keyterm specified), this value is used for both the `mask-origin` and `mask-clip` properties.

-As the `mask` shorthand resets all the `mask-border-*` properties to their `initial` value, you should declare these properties — or the {{cssxref("mask-border")}} shorthand — after any `mask` declarations.
+As the `mask` shorthand resets all the `mask-border-*` properties to their `initial` value, you should declare these properties — or the `mask-border` shorthand — after any `mask` declarations.
 When setting `mask` in your declaration block, you also implicitly set the following:

 ```css
 mask-border-source: none;